e1miran/Now-Playing-Serato/docs/requests.rst

 #.
 Add Entry
 #.
 Change the Chat Command to the Twitch Chat command in order to enable this Request via chat.
 #.
 Put in the exact Twitch reward text in the Redemption Text field to enable this Request via channel points.
 #.
-If this request is meant to be a Roulette, check the Roulette box.
+Select the mode as appropriate.
+By default, Generic will be used.
 #.
 Fill in a displayname.
 This name will be shown to users when referencing requests of this type.
 #.
 For roulette requests, enter in the playlist or crate name.
 See below for more information.